azerion/phaser-input/README.md

 ### Toggle Enter key
-InputField has a property (`FocusOutOnEnter`) that controls whether the inputfield will lose focus on pressing Enter.
+InputField has a property (`focusOutOnEnter`) that controls whether the input field will lose focus on pressing Enter.
 If set to true, pressing enter will end focus on the field (default is true).